 What is RISC OS?

 RISC OS is a computer operating system, originally designed for use on Acorn’s 32-bit ARM-powered computers.
-It is now also available for PCs running Windows XP, Mac computers running OS X, and Linux systems, via emulation.
+It now runs on hardware as simple as a Raspberry Pi, and is also available for PCs running Windows, Macs, and Linux systems via emulation.